hantsy/jakartaee8-starter-boilerplate/docs/04test.md

 * Reporting the test results, repeating the above steps if there are more tests to run

-* Finally stopping OpenLiberty.
+* Finally stopping Open Liberty.

-### Add OpenLiberty Remote Container Adapter
+### Add Open Liberty Remote Container Adapter

 Open the *pom.xml* file, check the **arq-liberty-remote** profile.